bgravenorst/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 ### Add or remove validators

-QBFT provides two methods to add or remove validators:
+QBFT provides two methods (modes) to add or remove validators:

-* Voting-based - Existing validators propose and vote to [add or remove validators](Add-Validators.md#qbft) using the JSON RPC calls.
+* Block header validator selection - Existing validators propose and vote to [add or remove validators](Add-Validators.md#qbft) using the JSON RPC calls.
 Adding or removing a validator requires a majority vote (greater than 50%) of validators.
-* Smart contract-based - Use a smart contract to specify the validators used to propose and validate blocks.
+* Contract validator selection - Use a smart contract to specify the validators used to propose and validate blocks.

+!!! important

+    You cannot use the JSON RPC calls to add or remove validators when using a smart contract to manage nodes.
+    You must interact with the contract functions using transactions.

 You can deploy the validator smart contract in an existing QBFT network, or to a new network by specifying the contract details in the [genesis file](#genesis-file).